mikeamcbrien/OA-FPlus/README.md

 # OA-FPlus
 OhioAnts Founding PLUS chamber based on readily available 50mmx75mm microscope slides is an opensource project designed for keeping and founding new ant colonies.
-This is an upgrade in size from the OA-F25, with more room for quick growing colonies.
+This is an upgrade in size from the OA-F25 with more focus on open airflow for the nest, with more room for quick growing colonies.
 The OA-FPLUS is designed with input from dozens of ant-keepers as the ultimate founding chamber for newly collected queens.

 ## Details
 The OA-FPlus has the following features.